 Preventing Long-Term Problems: Public School Resources for Family Support

 Parents can utilize the support from their child's public school leaders to create a proactive plan for their child's specific needs.
-Foremost, experts commonly suggest that parents keep in close contact with their child's teachers.
+Experts commonly suggest that parents keep close contact with their child's teachers.
 Considering that teachers can observe their students in a more interactive venue than a parent may notice at home, a child’s educator may be able to provide insight into any behavioral or academic changes.

 Expounding on communication strategies, the early school years' educational experts further assert that clear interaction among schools and families will help parents become more aware of their child’s emotional responses that manifest in school.
 Although perhaps most commonly evident through a child’s gradual decline in grades, other subtle observations and behavioral changes “Can signify that a child is having difficulty coping with the breakdown of a parent’s marriage.
 For this reason, communication between school and home is vital.”